GET DIRECTV

 Season one featured an incredible cast, and Pedro Pascal will reprise his role as Joel while Bella Ramsey is back as Ellie for the second season.
 Luna will also return as Joel’s brother Tommy, and Rutina Wesley is expected to be back as his wife, Maria.

-So, who’s new to the world of The Last of Us for season two?
+So, who’s new to the world of The Last of Us for season 2?

 Frequently Asked Questions

-Are the games' creator involved in the show?
+Are the games' creator involved in The Last of Us show development?

 Yes, the games' writer and creative director, Neil Druckmann, also wrote the show.